Access Money Habitudes Online:

 • Seeking a model that scales easily, the financial education program relies on a train-the-trainer and peer education model.

 • “We train Fidelity volunteers on the curriculum.
 The Fidelity volunteers teach high-school-aged kids on the curriculum.
-And then the high school kids turn around and go back to their counties throughout the state and teach middle-school-aged kids.
+High school students then teach middle-school-aged kids in their respective counties across the state.
 So it’s train-the-trainer to the ultimate degree,” says Christensen.

 • As a result, the peer teaching curriculum has to be simple and engaging.
 “Somebody who knows nothing about financial literacy education can teach it,” says Christensen.

-• The training for the students happens during one weekend.
-Students get one day of training on how to teach (classroom management, etc.) and one day of training on the Money Mentors Curriculum.
+• The training for the students takes place during one weekend.
+Firstly, students receive one day of training in teaching skills, including classroom management.
+Subsequently, they dedicate another day to delve into the Money Mentors Curriculum.

-• High school students who are selected for the program do not need any prior financial knowledge or expertise.
+• High school students selected for the program do not need any prior financial knowledge or expertise.

 • The financial training is six lessons.
 The first lesson uses Money Habitudes cards.

-• The succeeding 1-hour lessons include: Creating a Spending Blueprint, Saving and sharing (philanthropy), Credit, Investing, and Investing in Yourself (human capital).
-Although designed to be taught as a series, each lesson can be taught as a standalone class too.
+• The subsequent 1-hour lessons cover Creating a Spending Blueprint, Saving and Sharing (philanthropy), Credit, Investing, and Investing in Yourself (human capital).
+While designed as a series, each lesson can be taught as a standalone class too.

 • “We do Money Habitudes right off the bat.
-As a financial educator, I think it’s something that people need to address and be aware of before they ever start talking about investing or wise use of credit or creating a spending plan.
+As a financial educator, it’s crucial to address and raise awareness before discussing investing, credit use, or creating a spending plan.
 They’ve got to know where they’re coming from and what their foundation is.
 So that’s the first lesson,” says Christensen.

 • The Money Habitudes lesson takes 20-30 minutes.

 • Before sorting the cards, students fill out a brief money values worksheet.
-After the activity they get a fake $100 bill and then label how they’d spend the money (perhaps breaking it up into $50, $30 and $20 sub-sections) based on their Money Habitudes.
+After the activity, students allocate a mock $100 bill based on their Money Habitudes, dividing it into $50, $30, and $20 sections.

-• Once trained, teens return to their communities with a mandate to then train at least 15 younger students on the 6-hour program over the next year.
-This may be in schools, camps or after-school programs like 4-H. High school students receive awards for reaching more kids.
+• Once trained, teens return to their communities with a mandate to train at least 15 younger students on the 6-hour program over the next year.
+This may be in schools, camps, or after-school programs like 4-H. High school students receive awards for reaching more kids.

 • High school students teach in a “TRY Team.”
 (TRY stands for “Teens Reaching Youth.”)
 Each team is made up of 2-4 teens and their adult coach.
 The coach is usually a local 4-H educator or teacher.